 This work is enabled by a client first approach; the empowerment of our people to deliver high-quality care; partnership and collaboration with communities, partners and each other to make a collective impact; evidence and learning to inform our decisions and improve services; diversity and inclusion to create a safe and accessible environment for all Victorians; and technology to make sure we can work well together.

 Our wider community—consumer representatives, community organisations, health professionals, government and media—help us to reach and understand our clients and their needs.

 We are contracted by the Victorian Department of Health to deliver breast screening in Victoria as part of the national breast cancer screening program, BreastScreen Australia (BSA), funded jointly by the Australian State and Territory Governments.

 As part of this agreement, BreastScreen Victoria supports and reports into the Victorian Cancer Screening Framework and the Victorian Cancer Plan 2021– 2024 (Screening and Early Detection).

 BreastScreen services in Australia are quality assured and accredited under the BSA National Accreditation program, and the National Quality Management Committee oversees performance against the National Accreditation Standards.

 We are committed to ongoing quality assurance through our Quality and Clinical Governance Framework.

-The Victorian Electoral Commission (VEC) and Medicare have provided the names and contact details of Victorian women aged 50-74 years to BreastScreen Victoria.
-This information has been provided so women can be invited to attend the BreastScreen Program and will only be used to invite women for screening.
-Please contact BreastScreen Victoria if you do not wish to receive any further communication.
+The Victorian Electoral Commission (VEC) provides the full name, date of birth, and current address of Victorian women aged 50-74 years to BreastScreen Victoria.
+This information is provided so women can be invited to attend the BreastScreen Program and will only be used to invite women for screening.
+Please contact BreastScreen Victoria if you do not wish to receive any communication from us.